-For plaintiffs looking to pursue a design defect claim against a manufacturer or designer, you may have to consider whether the defendant has liability insurance.
-This is especially true if you are hoping to settle out of court.
-Our experienced product liability attorneys could look into this for you.
+If you are seeking to pursue a design defect claim against a manufacturer or designer, you may have to consider whether the defendant has liability insurance.
+This is especially true if you hope to settle out of court.
+Our product liability attorneys can look into this for you.

 The sooner you act, the sooner a Dallas attorney can begin to work with you and your family to seek justice against the product designer or manufacturer that caused your injuries.

-Compensatory Damages You May Be Entitled to for Defective Drugs or Other Items
+Compensatory Damages You May Be Entitled to for Defective Drugs or Other Products

 The list of damages you present to the defendant in your settlement package should include your current and future medical expenses.
 Additional damages you may have suffered from a faulty product could include the following: